RachWalm/VolunteerVillage/README.md

 There is a many to many relationship between charities and coordinators which as it is attached to the charities model this page (unlike the see coordinator profile page) does not have which charities the coordinator is associated with.

-Although the functionality to delete coordinators is currently in place, this may need to be deactivated if the function to enable commenting on the volunteers activities were to be implemented.
+Although the functionality to delete coordinators is currently in place (a necessary security risk if there is no IT or HR dept), this may need to be deactivated if the function to enable commenting on the volunteers activities were to be implemented.
 As if that were implemented and coordinators were making the comments and being recorded as making the comments then deleting the coordinator could be problematic.
-This delete coordinator functionality is included currently as it has no impact on other functionality and might be useful.
+This delete coordinator functionality is included currently as it has no impact on other functionality and might be required.
 Were it necessary to remove the delete coordinator functionality to allow other things that require legacy data to function properly then the activate function could be used to deactivate a coordinator restricting their access but not their history.

 In the event there are no coordinators activated this could be performed for one coordinator by the superuser in the admin section.